-In some cases, there may be no form of assistance an financial firm can provide that would enable a borrower to overcome their financial difficulty and repay a joint debt alone, even in the longer term.
+In some cases there may be no form of assistance an FSP can provide that would enable a borrower to overcome their financial difficulty and repay a joint debt alone, even in the longer term.
 If the debt is secured by an asset, such as a house or vehicle, then the only realistic solution may be to sell that asset.
-In these circumstances, we encourage financial firms to consider allowing their customer a reasonable time to sell the asset themselves.
+In these circumstances, we encourage FSPs to consider allowing their customer a reasonable time to sell the asset themselves.

-A financial firm's obligations to co-borrowers
+An FSP's obligations to co-borrowers

-As all co-borrowers are jointly and severally liable for the debt, it is in the interests of all borrowers, as well as the financial firm, to see the loan repaid.
-We have explained above that we expect financial firms to work with individual borrowers who request financial difficulty assistance.
-If there is a solution that will assist an individual borrower to repay the debt alone, and which does not require the other borrower to contribute, then the financial firm should be prepared to implement that arrangement without requiring the other borrower's consent.
+As all co-borrowers are jointly and severally liable for the debt, it is in the interests of all borrowers, as well as the FSP, to see the loan repaid.
+We have explained above that we expect FSPs to work with individual borrowers who request financial difficulty assistance.
+If there is a solution that will assist an individual borrower to repay the debt alone, and which does not require the other borrower to contribute, then the FSP should be prepared to implement that arrangement without requiring the other borrower's consent.

-Where a financial firm declines to assist a customer solely on the basis that one borrower does not agree to a variation requested by another borrower, it is our view that the financial firm will not have met its financial difficulty obligations.
+Where an FSP declines to assist a customer solely on the basis that one borrower does not agree to a variation requested by another borrower, it is our view that the FSP will not have met its financial difficulty obligations.

-Where a financial firm does agree to a loan variation with one borrower, it is good industry practice for the financial firm to notify the other borrower and give that person an opportunity to start making payments or put forward an alternative repayment proposal.
-If the other borrower does make an alternative proposal, then the financial firm should consider this.
-However, where the other borrower disagrees with the variation but cannot provide a reasonable alternative repayment proposal, then in our view the other borrower's objection should not prevent the financial firm from going ahead with the variation if this will see the debt repaid.
+Where an FSP does agree to a loan variation with one borrower, it is good industry practice for the FSP to notify the other borrower and give that person an opportunity to start making payments or put forward an alternative repayment proposal.
+If the other borrower does make an alternative proposal, then the FSP should consider this.
+However, where the other borrower disagrees with the variation but cannot provide a reasonable alternative repayment proposal, then in our view the other borrower's objection should not prevent the FSP from going ahead with the variation if this will see the debt repaid.

-A financial firm may sometimes have concerns that a borrower who has requested assistance may not be able to afford a proposed variation.
+An FSP may sometimes have concerns that a borrower who has requested assistance may not be able to afford a proposed variation.
 If the borrower cannot meet the new repayments then there is a risk that interest will accumulate and the debt will increase, potentially placing all borrowers in a worse position.
-If a financial firm has concerns about affordability, it may be prudent to require the borrower who has asked for assistance to show that they can make payments at the agreed level for a period of time, for example six months, before the financial firm agrees to vary the loan by capitalising arrears or extending the loan term.
+If an FSP has concerns about affordability, it may be prudent to require the borrower who has asked for assistance to show that they can make payments at the agreed level for a period of time, for example six months, before the FSP agrees to vary the loan by capitalising arrears or extending the loan term.

-Case study four below gives an example of where a financial firm assisted one borrower by varying a joint loan, and the other borrower objected to the variation.
-In that case, AFCA's predecessor scheme FOS decided that the financial firm had not breached any obligation to the objecting borrower by varying the loan.
+Case Study Four below gives an example of where an FSP assisted one borrower by varying a joint loan, and the other borrower objected to the variation.
+FOS decided that the FSP had not breached any obligation to the objecting borrower by varying the loan.